Majjhima Nikāya 28

 Katamā cāvuso, cattāro mahābhūtā?

-And what are the four primary elements?
+And what are the four principal states?

 Pathavīdhātu, āpodhātu, tejodhātu, vāyodhātu.